redox-os/book/src/signing-in-to-gitlab.md

 You don't need to join our GitLab to build Redox, but you will if you want to contribute.
 Obtaining a Redox account requires approval from a GitLab administrator, because of the high number of spam accounts (bots) that are created on this type of project.
 To join, first, go to [Redox GitLab](https://gitlab.redox-os.org/) and click the Sign In/Register button.
 Create your User ID and Password.
 Then, send an message to the [GitLab Approvals](https://matrix.to/#/#redox-gitlab:matrix.org) room indicating your GitLab User ID and requesting that your account be approved.
 Please give a brief statement about what you intend to use the account for.
 This is mainly to ensure that you are a genuine user.

-The approval of your GitLab account may take some minutes or hours, in the meantime, join us on [Chat](./chat.md) and let us know what you are working on.
+The approval of your GitLab account may take some minutes or hours, in the meantime, join us on the [chat](./chat.md) and let us know what you are working on.

 ## Setting up 2FA